luomus/FinBIF-QGIS-plugin/README.md

 ## Usage

 1. Open QGIS and click plugin to open it
 2. Enter your FinBIF API access token in the `General` tab.
-If you don't have any, you can request one from [api.laji.fi/#/APIUser](https://api.laji.fi/explorer/#/APIUser) by posting your email to that endpoint.
+If you don't have any, you can request one from the "Get API KEY" button.
-3. Configure the desired query parameters across the different tabs (General, Taxon, Administrative, Geographical, Quality).
+3. Configure the desired query parameters across the different tabs (General, Taxon, Administrative, Geographical, Quality, Others).
+If you need more parameters (that are not pre-defined), you can add them on the `Others` tab using format `parameterName=parameterValue1`.
+If multiple new parameters, separate by `&` character.
+Find all possible parameters from `https://api.laji.fi/explorer/#!/Warehouse/get_warehouse_query_unit_list`.
 4. Click the `Submit` button to fetch data from the FinBIF API.
 Avoid fetching too much data at one query.
 5. The fetched data will be loaded into QGIS as vector layers.